WeaselGames/godot_luaAPI_docs/docs/examples/objects.md

 !!! info "In the background..."
 	In order to call functions and get values from the object we assign the mt_Object metatable to it.
 This is a custom metatable we defined for Objects.
 This allows for methods to be called on the object, values to be get/set on the Object and much more.
 ### lua_fields
 By default every field and method is available to Lua.
-You can limit what Lua has access to by defining either the `lua_fields()` method, which must return an Array of the names of allowed fields/methods, or by defining the `__index()` method, which takes reference to the [LuaAPI](../classes/lua_api.md) and a string of the field being requested by Lua.
-If you would like to allow the field, add it's name to the array and return it.
+You can limit what Lua has access to by defining either the `lua_fields()` method, which must return an Array of the names of fields/methods.
+By default this array is treated as a blacklist of blocked methos.
+If you set [permissive](../classes/lua_api.md#permissive-bool) to true, it will be treated as a whitelist.
+The other way to limit access is by defining the `__index()` method, which takes reference to the [LuaAPI](../classes/lua_api.md) and a string of the field being requested by Lua.
+You can then return any value you please to lua.

 Below is an example of passing a Object to Lua:
 ```gdscript linenums="1"